szjiozi/HPML_Project/README.md

 - Use **Base (3B)** only when maximum accuracy is critical

 **For Future Research:**
+- Investigate how to decrease the activation bottleneck for small LLM training
 - Investigate LoRA inference speed bottleneck
 - Explore mixed-precision deployment (e.g., INT8 for some layers)
 - Test on additional datasets (NQ, TriviaQA, ASQA, ELI5)